maemo-leste/maemo-leste.github.io/content/maemo-leste-telepathy-2024-august.rst

 <https://github.com/maemo-leste/sphone/pull/6#event-10594544989>`_.

 The option to make `phone calls in landscape mode
-<https://github.com/maemo-leste/sphone/pull/5>`_ has also been added to accomodate
+<https://github.com/maemo-leste/sphone/pull/5>`_ has also been added to accommodate
 the Nokia N900, which currently doesn't support portrait mode screen rotation.

 Media